FEMA doesn't have enough funds to last through hurricane season, DHS Secretary Mayorkas

 The agency is now responding to the devastation from Hurricane Helene delivering critical supplies to those devastated by the storm in states including North Carolina, Florida and Georgia.

-Mayorkas in making the warning Wednesday did not specify how much more money it would request from Congress.
+Mayorkas in making the warning Wednesday did not specify how much more money the agency would request from Congress.

 Congress before leaving last week for recess until after the Nov.
 5 election passed a stopgap spending measure to keep the government fully operational through next month that included an additional $16 billion for FEMA.

-However, preliminary assessments of the damage by Helene across six southeastern states from Moody’s and others find cleanup and recover cost hundreds of millions, according to The New York Times.
+However, a preliminary assessment of the damage from Helene across six southeastern states conducted by Moody’s Analytics found cleanup and recovery could cost up to $34 billion.

 President Biden has suggested Congress might have to return to Capitol Hill to pass additional funding, and 12 senators have made such a request.
-But House GOP Speaker Mike Johnson has said no to the idea, arguing in part the federal government still needs to get a proposal together.
+However, House GOP Speaker Mike Johnson has resisted the idea, arguing, in part, that the federal government still needs to get a proposal together.

 In fiscal 2024, FEMA provided $640.9 million for the “Shelter and Services Program" to "enable non-federal entities to off-set allowable costs incurred for services associated with noncitizen migrant arrivals in their communities."